BSK Scripting Settings

 The internal depth texture values are more accurate for objects closer to the camera.
 Error in the calculated depth increases with distance from the camera.

-To decode the depth for a specific pixel, sample its RGB color values \((r,g,b)\) and calculate the depth as as:
+To decode the depth for a specific pixel, sample its color.
+If your color sampler returns a float red channel value between 0 and 1.0, calculate the depth as:

 If the depth is equal to or greater than the far clipping plane of the instrument camera, the pixel color will be white (255, 255, 255).